Grandma Margaret’s Banana Pudding Recipe

 I hope you love this southern banana pudding as much as we do!

-Pour hot pudding over bananas and wafers.
-Arrange an edge/frame of vanilla wafers around the top.
+While the pudding is still hot, pour the pudding over bananas and wafers.
+Arrange an edge/frame of vanilla wafers around the top if desired.
 Sprinkle vanilla wafer crumbs on top.

 Serve warm or refrigerate to serve chilled.